-4 Flow measurement
+4.1 Flow measurement

-Rosemount 3410 Series Gas Ultrasonic Flow Meters measure the transit times of ultrasonic pulses passing through the medium on two parallel planes.
+Rosemount 3410 Gas Ultrasonic Flow Meters measure the transit times of ultrasonic pulses passing through the medium on two parallel planes.
 The measurement paths (also referred to as "chords") are angled to the pipe axis, and each chord has two transducers acting alternately as transmitter and receiver as shown in Figure 4-1.
-This permits the transit times to be measured both upstream and downstream.
+This permits the transit times to be measured both with and against the flow (upstream and downstream).